storacha/w3infra/README.md

 $ npx sst secrets set-fallback --region us-east-2 PRIVATE_KEY "MgCZG7...="
 ```

-**note** The fallback value can only be inherited by stages deployed in the same AWS account and region.
+**Note**: The fallback value can only be inherited by stages deployed in the same AWS account and region.

 Confirm the secret value using [`sst secrets list`](https://docs.sst.dev/config#sst-secrets)